bbc/brave/docs/api.md

 ```

 ### Restart Brave
-Restarts Brave.
-Resets all settings and connections.
+Restart Brave.
+This will reset all settings and connections.

 - Path: `/api/restart`
 - Method: `POST`